willforde/script.module.codequick/docs/tutorial.rst

             url = a_tag.get("href")
             elem.remove(a_tag)

-            # Set title as a 'artist - song'
+            # Set title as 'artist - song'
             span_tags = tuple(node.text for node in elem.findall(".//span"))
             item.label = "%s - %s" % span_tags
             item.info["artist"] = [span_tags[0]]

             # 'play_video' is the resolver callback function that we will create later
-            # The 'url' argument is the url of the video that will be passed to the resolver callback
+            # The 'url' argument is the url of the video that will be passed
+            # to the 'play_video' resolver callback
             item.set_callback(play_video, url=url)

             # Return the listitem as a generator